r-matsuzaka/kaggle-past-time-series-competition/README.md

 by Casper Solheim Bojer & Jens Peder Meldgaard in 2020, I surveyed the top 3 solutions in the past kaggle time series competitions since 2014 to 2023.

+If you find new time series competitions, please tell me by issues.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->